IBM Cloud Docs

 print(response.Retention)

-def objectlock_legal-hold(bucket_name,object_name):
+def objectlock_retention_with_governance_mode(bucket_name,object_name):

 # Setting the objectlock legal-hold status to ON.

-cos_cli.put_object_legal_hold(Bucket=bucket_name, Key=object_name, legal-hold={'Status': 'ON'})
+cos_cli.put_object_legal_hold(Bucket=bucket_name, Key=object_name, legal_hold={'Status': 'ON'})

 # Get objectlock retention of the above object.